0xOnyx/42_webserv/README.md

 # 42_webserv
 Webserv light in c++ 98 with epoll

-redirection and error page and new constructor
+redirection and new constructor for cgi

 ## CLASS
 ```c